infews/2011.12.08.Jasmine.and.Backbone/README.md

 I gave this talk at the [Castro Street Startup Slide](http://www.meetup.com/startupslide/).
 Thanks to Ben Curren for the opportunity to speak.

 Like all of my talks, this was built using [Keydown](http://github.com/infews/keydown).
+To view, you need to clone locally and open slides.html in an HTML5-happy browser.

 --dwf